tychonievich/cso1-s2022/markdown/lab06-bomb.md

     :   calls the built-in output method `puts` with the given `char *` (as a memory address).
 See `man puts` for more.

     `(lldb) disas methodName`
-    :   gives you the to get the machine instruction translation of the method `methodName`.
+    :   get the machine instruction translation of the method `methodName`.

     `(lldb) disas`
-    :   gives you the to get the machine instruction translation of the currently executing method.
+    :   get the machine instruction translation of the currently executing method.

     `(lldb) x/6i 0x...`
     :   try to disassemble 6 instructions in memory starting at the memory address 0x...